How does Fluoride Help in Dealing with Tooth Sensitivity?

 Besides taking this list into your knowledge, you must realize that, we are unable to determine whether our body is getting the adequate amount of fluoride.
 The easiest remedy to this is getting an ADA approved in-office fluoride treatment, where the right levels of fluoride are determined by your dentist before being applied on your teeth.

 A professional fluoride treatment may be administered by your dentist in several forms, such as: gels, varnishes, foam or a highly concentrated rinse.
 To apply the treatment in-office, your dentist uses a tray, mouthwash, swab or a brush.
 The fluoride concentration in these products are much higher than that available in the OTC (over-the-counter) toothpastes.They take only a few minutes to apply and for the next 30 minutes, you are simply asked to avoid eating or drinking.
 That is enough for the fluoride to get fully absorbed.

 Depending on the status of the oral health however, the frequency of fluoride treatment is determined.
 It may be recommended every three, six or twelve months.
-Additionally, preventive measures may also be suggested by the expert, if you are at a high risk of developing caries!
+Additionally, cleaning and preventive services may also be suggested by the expert, if you are at a high risk of developing caries!